TheEIT/markoff/README.md

 - Detection and handling of missing keys in program
 - Optional limit on time spent, or number or duration of steps taken -- What behavior when the limit is reached?
-- Output options: show working string at each step (as at present), only upon change, or not at all
+- Output options: show working string at each step, only upon change (as at present), or not at all
 - More verbose final output: number of steps, max length of string, proportion of search misses...
 - Additional sample applications
 -- Might this program actually be useful for something?